brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 ## The Problem

 This works great for simple cases, but what if we wanted to accept parameters on the constructor?
-Perhaps we want to make the `Model` property read only and require it to be passed in on the constructor.
+Perhaps we want to make the `Model` property read only and require it to be passed during construction.

 {: .notice--info}
-Note: I'm using C# 12 [primary constructors](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#primary-constructors) here!
+**Note:** I'm using C# 12 [primary constructors](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#primary-constructors) here!

 ```cs
 public abstract class Automobile(string model)